Five Reasons Focus Groups Aren't Dead!

 Senior Vice President, In-Person Qualitative Research

 The Wall Street Journal recently published an article titled Focus Groups Fall Out of Favor.
 While it’s true that there are more technological tools at our disposal to connect with consumers and observe their behaviors than ever before, focus groups are still very much alive and well.
-The key to their effective use is knowing when a focus group over another methodology, such as an in-home immersion, mobile journal, online community discussion, or even a quantitative approach.
+The key to their effective use is knowing when to use a focus group over another methodology, such as an in-home immersion, mobile journal, online community discussion, or even a quantitative approach.

 So when exactly are focus groups appropriate?
 Here are five situations where focus groups are ideal: